Riverboarding: Rescue use

 In rescue use, the board is used to support both rescuer and victim in the water during rescue.
 The rider must engage both mind and body—thinking about the best way to go down a river while using their fins for the propulsion to get out of harm's way.
 Riverboards can offer rescuers a valuable chase option to access victims swept downstream who may not be accessed by hand or rope.

 Rivers

-Several companies operate riverboarding or sledging excursions in New Zealand near Queenstown, Wanaka, and Rotorua.
+Several companies operate riverboarding or sledging excursions in New Zealand near Queenstown, Wānaka, and Rotorua.
 Several companies also operate guided riverboard trips in the United States near Missoula, Montana; Sacramento, California; Bend, Oregon, and eastern Tennessee.
 In South America, river boarding is popular on the Rio Fonce in San Gil, Colombia.
 One company based in Voss, Norway, offers riverboarding in several rivers in the area.
 In Europe the Soca river in Slovenia is a notable location with more extreme options available for more experienced riders.

 In Canada, the Lachine rapids, on the Saint-Lawrence river near Montreal, boarding is also offered.

 A commercial riverboarding operation commenced on the Tully River in Queensland, Australia, in 2014.